EMG114/iOS-Open-University/README.md

 These are the resources which I recommend personally to start learning iOS:

+* [iOS 11 & Swift 4 - The Complete iOS App Development Bootcamp by Angela Yu :](https://www.udemy.com/ios-11-app-development-bootcamp/) This is the first course you should start with, if you're a beginner in programming.
 * [Start Developing with iOS - Apple's Guide](https://developer.apple.com/library/content/referencelibrary/GettingStarted/DevelopiOSAppsSwift/)
 * [iOS Apprentice - Matthijs Hollemans](https://store.raywenderlich.com/products/ios-apprentice)
 * [The Ray Wenderlich Videos Subscription](https://videos.raywenderlich.com/)